skipperbent/XAMPP-Website-Manager/README.md

 - Auto-restart
 - Over the air updates
 - Multi languages
-- Quick access to log-files/configuration through tray icon
+- Quick access to log-files/configuration through tray icon.
+- Log viewer that shows changes to log-files in realtime.
 - Other stuff.

 ### Supported languages